khalel/Custom-Table-List-using-jQuery/README.md

 # Custom-Table-List-using-jQuery
-Table list solution with CRUD using AngularJS
+Table list solution with CRUD using jQuery